Culture of Ivory Coast: Akan

 The Akan is the major cultural group of the Ivory Coast, with a population of approximately 8 million.
 The Bono, Baoule, the Akye, the Anye, the Asante and the Aowin are all Akan people.

+Art

 Among the Akan-speaking people of southern Ghana and adjacent Ivory Coast, ritual pottery and figurative terracottas are used in connection with funeral practices that date at least to the 17th century.

+History

 Much of what we know about ancient Akan customs comes to us in the form of oral histories which have survived for several hundred years.
 Many of the objects that have been recovered through archaeological methods are still produced in modified form among Akan people today.
 The rise of the early Akan centralized state can be traced to the 11th century, which is the Bono state, and is likely related to the opening of trade routes established to move gold throughout the region.
 It was not until the end of the 17th century, however, that the grand Asante Kingdom emerged in the southern forest region of Ghana, when several small states united under the King of Kumasi in a move to achieve political freedom from the Denkyira.